-Spousal and Common-law Partner Sponsorship
+Spousal Sponsorship Requirements

 The person sponsored for Permanent Residence must be at least 18 years old and qualify under one of the following three categories:

 The sponsor and the sponsored person are legally married.
 This means that the marriage is recognized under Canadian law and is valid under the laws of the country where the wedding took place.